scenariomartin/EnglishWords/words.md

  stroke
 stock n v1 adj :bond
  stack
-  tackle v:deal dispose 1un ,what does matter is how we tackle this horrible incident. stake
+  tackle v:deal dispose 1un process v1 ,what does matter is how we tackle this horrible incident. stake
 :bet nuv 打赌
 debt 1 loan 1